Tetramethrin

 Tetramethrin is a potent synthetic insecticide in the pyrethroid family.
-It is a white crystalline solid with a melting point of 65-80 °C. The commercial product is a mixture of stereoisomers.
+It is a white crystalline solid with a melting point of 65–80 °C. The commercial product is a mixture of stereoisomers.

 It is commonly used as an insecticide, and affects the insect's nervous system.
 It is found in many household insecticide products.

-Tetramethrin has an expected half-life of 12.5-14 days in soil and 13-25 days in water.
+Tetramethrin has an expected half-life of 12.5–14 days in soil and 13–25 days in water.
+Tetramethrin was classified as a Category 2 carcinogen in 2018 by Directorate-General for the Environment of the European Commission.